 Lunula pendants were worn by many Roman girls and women as a protective charm (images 3-5).
 It is the symbol of Diana/Artemis, the goddess of

 the hunt, the moon and childbirth and therefore the protectress of women.

 Carbunculus was the Latin name for both rubies and garnets.
 Like all other valuable gemstones, the much beloved garnets were imitated in glass by the ancient Romans.
-Their proficience in imitation stones was remarkable and typical for Roman jewellery.
+Their proficience in imitating gemstones is remarkable and it made jewellery affordable for the great mass of the population.
 Glass was used for many purposes: windows, posh tableware and jewellery.
 One of many examples of glass bead jewellery can be found in the British musuem (image nr.
 2).

-This necklace consists of glass beads in a deep red wine colour and metal chain links, closed by a gilded S-hook.
+This necklace consists of glass beads in a deep red wine colour and gilded silver chain links, closed by a gilded S-hook.

 This necklace consists of amethyst and gilded spacer beads.
 The Romans imported these beautiful purple gemstones from across the known world: modern-day Afghanistan.
 Amethyst shared its second place with garnets as Roman ladies' favourite gemstone.